Skip to main content

 • Psychological conditions

-If you do not have a PCP, please click here.
+If you do not have a PCP, consider seeking one for comprehensive care.

 Drug Interactions

-While your prescribing physician has reviewed the medications you have reported, it is important for you to be aware of the many drug interactions that can occur with phosphodiesterases.
+While your prescribing physician has reviewed the medications you have reported, it’s important to be aware of potential drug interactions with PDE5 inhibitors.

-Please review the PDR (Physicians Desk Reference) for complete information.
+Please review the Physician’s Desk Reference (PDR) for complete information.

 Generic Name